POLAR: A Polynomial Arithmetic Framework for Verifying Neural-Network Controlled Systems: Experiments

-We consider the attitude control of a rigid body with six states and three inputs as a physically illustrating example \cite{prajna2004nonlinear}.
-The complexity of this example lies in the combination of the numbers of the state variables and control inputs.
-The system dynamics is
+We consider an attitude control of a rigid body with 6 states and 3 control inputs~\cite{prajna2004nonlinear}, and quadrotor (QUAD) with 12 states and 3 control inputs~\cite{beard2008quadrotor} to evaluate the performance of POLAR on difficult problems.
+The complexity of these two example lies in the combination of the numbers of the state variables and control inputs.
+For each example, we trained a sigmoid neural-network controller and compare POLAR with Verisig 2.0 and NNV.
+The detailed setting of these two examples can be found in the Appendix.

-wherein the state $\vx {=} (\omega,\psi)$ consists of the angular velocity vector in a body-fixed frame $\omega {\in} \reals^3$, and the Rodrigues parameter vector $\psi {\in} \reals^3$.
-The control torque $\vu {\in} \reals^3$ is updated every $0.1$ seconds by a neural network with 3 hidden layers each of which has 64 neurons.
-The activation of the hidden layers are sigmoid and identity respectively.
-The initial state set is: $\omega_1{\in} [-0.45, -0.44], \omega_2{\in} [-0.55, -0.54], \omega_3{\in} [0.65, 0.66] , \psi_1{\in} [-0.75, -0.74], \psi_2 \in [0.85, 0.86], \psi_3 \in [-0.65, -0.64]$.
-POLAR computed the TM flowpipes for 30 control steps in \textbf{313} seconds without symbolic remainder techniques, and in \textbf{201} seconds with symbolic remainder.
-The symbolic remainder method surprisingly uses less time, since tighter (smaller) flowpipes are easier to compute.
-Figure \ref{fig:attitude-control} shows the plot of the octagonal enclosures of the flowpipes.
-It can be seen that only the flowpipes at the end have a slight swelling.
-Also the symbolic remainder technique better tightens the overapproximations.
-For a comparison, although Verisig 2.0 \cite{ivanov2021veification} can also handle such system in theory, its remainder explodes very quickly and the tool crashes after a few steps.